wmfox3/django-skel/README.md

     (env) $ pip install Django==1.8

     (env) $ django-admin.py startproject --template=https://github.com/wmfox3/django-skel/zipball/1.8 woot
-    (env) $ heroku config:add DJANGO_SETTINGS_MODULE=myproject.settings.prod

 Where  ``env`` is the environment and ``woot`` is the name of the project you'd like to create.

 This is possible because Django 1.8's ``startproject`` command allows you to fetch a project template over HTTP (which is what we're doing here).

-While not strictly required, it is also recommended to do

-     $ heroku config:add SECRET_KEY=putsomethingfairlycomplexhere

-The production settings pull SECRET_KEY from environment but fallbacks to a value which is generated mainly for development environment.

-This setup allows you to easily keep your site in a public repo if you so wish without causing opening a route to attack your Django passwords.

-CD to the project directory and remove the unnecessary README.md and docs directory

-    (env) $ cd woot
+The next thing you’ll probably want to do is remove my project docs:

     (env) $ rm -rf docs README.md

+That way you don’t get the documentation you’re reading right now in your new project.

-Create your first app:
+Next, create your first django app for this project:

     (env) $ $ mkdir woot/apps/myapp
     (env) $ $ django-admin.py startapp myapp woot/apps/myapp

-Now's a good time to initialize the git repository:
+Now's a good time to initialize the git repository and commit everything:

     (env) $ $ git init
     (env) Initialized empty Git repository in /home/rdegges/Code/ex/woot/.git/ (env) $ git add .; git commit -m 'First commit using django-skel!'
     ...

-Install the development requirements:
+Install all the dependancies needed to run the development site:

     (env) $ pip install -r reqs/dev.txt

+If the pip command above fails, it means you’re missing some C libraries that are required for some of the Python libraries to work.
+The ones you need (on Ubuntu) are:

+    libevent-dev
+    libpq-dev
+    libmemcached-dev
+    zlib1g-dev
+    libssl-dev
+    python-dev
+    build-essential

 Initialize the Django database (Django 1.8 uses migrate):